-Following requests from scientists who have concerns about paying author’s fees to get their research published in a journal (whether it is an “open-access fee” or “article-processing fee”), we are starting below a list of Free High Quality Journals, which do not charge any article fees.
+Following requests from scientists who have have no funds to pay author’s fees to get their research published in a journal, we are starting below a list of Free High Quality Journals, which do not charge any article fees.
 To keep focused, we will only list journals directly relevant to the field of gene regulation.

 Free — determined by whether the author is mandatory required to pay for the publication in the journal or not (this excludes optional payments, such as optional open-access, optional colour figures, optional language correction services, etc).
 Some open-access journals declared that they temporarily allow free submissions (e.g. for the first several years); such journals will be also included in the list below.
-(My personal preferred type of a free journal is Wellcome Open Research — it is free both for authors and readers — I believe that this is the future of scientific publishing).
+(BTW, the best of the two worlds are journals which are free both for authors and readers, such as Wellcome Open Research).

 High quality — determined by the overall journal’s quality as based on the composition of the editorial board, editorial policies, thorough peer-review, etc. We do not use IF and journal ranks to stratify journals, only to prove that all journals selected below are good enough to be included in this list.